BernardoBarro/RTC-QR-Code-Ticket-Manager/README.md

 # Description
-It is a flutter project application to serve as a check-in at places and events
+It is a flutter project to serve as a check-in at places and events

 # How it works
 Only the event organizers have access to the app, they then register a visitor for the event by adding their data, and then a QR-Code is generated which is sent directly to the registered visitor.